F0ax/F0ax/README.md

 ## There is One Problem[^2]
 Most of my repos are private...
-That's worse!
+That's the worse!
 The word "most" is actually the devil here.
 Not just one or a few.
 No!
 Most of my projects.
-I lack the ability to release stuff I make, when I'm not really statisfied with it and this is not the Zen I should follow.
+I lack the ability to release things I make, when I'm not really statisfied with the grade of self set perfection and this is not the Zen I should follow.
 "Wabi Sabi" is a concept, a philosopy, a lens through which we can observe our world and surroundings.
 There is really no easy translation for this but here is one:
->  Wabi Sabi is the way to live in peace with the imperfections of our world and the minimalism minimalsim it offers us. (_Me_)
+>  Wabi Sabi is the way to live in peace with the imperfections of our world and the minimalism it offers us. (_Me_)

 ---
 **Useful Links:**